 What qualifications do I need?

-You must have a UK university degree or a recognised equivalent qualification.
+You must have a bachelor’s degree (minimum third class honors) or a recognised equivalent qualification.

 To train as a teacher on any programme you must achieve a standard equivalent to a grade C/4 in GCSE English and maths.
 If you want to teach primary, you must also have achieved a standard equivalent to a grade C/4 in a science GCSE.